A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 ToC

 It is difficult to determine which culture or civilization was the first to produce cheese, as cheese-making likely emerged independently in various world regions.
-Evidence of early cheese production has been found in different parts of the world, including the Middle East, Europe, and Central Asia.
+Evidence of early cheese production has been found in multiple parts of the world, including the Middle East, Europe, and Central Asia.

 History and Sources of French, Italian, and Spanish Cheeses: